Skip to Main Content

 This isn’t a sci-fi thought experiment.
 That level of visibility is possible today, thanks to the capabilities of digital twins.
 Broadly, digital twins make it possible for manufacturers to use (rather than simply wrangle) the data produced by the organization.

-When data is visualized in a meaningful way, manufacturing organizations can glean better insights, make complex decisions faster, and seize opportunities to stay ahead of their competition.
+When data is visualized in a meaningful way, manufacturing companies can glean data-driven insights, make informed decisions faster, and seize opportunities to stay ahead of their competition.

 What are digital twins?

-Digital twins are virtual recreations of physical objects or systems.
-Fueled by data, they’re a digital version of the physical thing they represent and they make it possible to simulate, optimize, analyze, and operate beyond what's possible in the current, purely physical environment.
+Digital twins are virtual replicas of physical objects or systems.
+Fueled by data, they’re a digital version of the physical system or thing they represent and they make it possible to simulate, optimize, analyze, and operate beyond what's possible in the current, purely physical environment.

 Your weather app, for example, pulls temperature, humidity, and air quality data from sensors.
 It pulls in data from satellites.
 It taps historic data to offer context for real-time data and uses algorithms to predict what will happen next—and offer handy visualizations of that forecast—based on all of these data sources and more.